jbranaman/World_Happiness_Project/README.md

 ## DASHBOARD <br>

- S2 - Our data will be displayed using Tableau Public, a free software that allows for a wide variety of Data Visualization options.
+ <i> S2 - Our data will be displayed using Tableau Public, a free software that allows for a wide variety of Data Visualization options. </i>

- This [link](https://public.tableau.com/authoring/GDPandLifeExpectancy_16538500108510/Sheet1/Dashboard%201#2) will show a basic graphic using 2015 data:
+ This [link](https://public.tableau.com/app/profile/madelyn.pineault/viz/WorldHappinessReport_16540413532210/WORLDHAPPINESS?publish=yes) will show a basic graphic using 2015 data:

  Our final dashboard will include many more visual representations of the data from years 2015 - 2019.